isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-08-10-post-Plant spacing.md

 ---
 <section>
 		<img title="A Community Gardener spacing his transplants out before planting them in.
 Photo by Jacqueline Chua." src="/images/Gardeners/Planting%20(2).jpg">
 	<p>Having plants spaced properly allows plants to grow to their fullest potential.
 A lack of space causes health problems, while too much space causes problems for maintenance.
-Learning how to judge how much space your plants need with help you make better decisions while gardening, designing a garden, and planning for future garden projects.</p>
+Learning how to judge how much space your plants need will help you make better decisions while gardening, designing a garden, and planning for future garden projects.</p>
 	<br>
 </section>